fjs138/social-news-discussion/README.md

 `app.js` - The launching point of the app.
 Imports all server files including modules, configure routes, open database connections, etc.

-`bin/` - Contains executable scripts, notably the 'www' script, which includes app.js and when executed launches our Node.js server
+`bin/` - Contains executable scripts, notably the `www` script, which includes `app.js` and when executed launches our Node.js server

 `node_modules/` - Contains of all external modules used in the project.
-The command 'npm install' populates this.
+The command `npm install` populates this.

 `package.json` - Defines a JSON object that contains various properties of our project, including names and version numbers.